Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 * Kong installed
 * Basic understanding of Kong configuration and deployment modes (Traditional, DB-less, and Hybrid)

-## Understanding the Status Endpoint
+## Understanding the Node Readiness Endpoint

 Before diving into the steps, it's important to understand the purpose of the Status Endpoint and how it determines whether a Kong instance is ready or not.